GDPR for sales: How to find new customers without breaking the law!

 However, if you don’t hear back after making a fair and reasonable effort to contact them, then you can assume that storing their data isn’t a problem – providing you have a legitimate interest.

-Just make sure you do not send any marketing messages (unless they have opted-in) and to keep a record of the consent, in order to stay GDPR compliant.
+Just make sure you do not send any marketing messages (unless they have opted-in) and to keep a record of the consent, in order to remain GDPR compliant.

 Processing the data